 Another numerical evidence is that the EE behaviors in the columnar dimerized Heisenberg model are consistent with field theory only when the entanglement boundary avoids all the dimers (i.e., an ordinary boundary)~\cite{zhao2022scaling}.
 Similar case also happens in the scaling behaviors of disorder operators (a nonlocal measure similar to entanglement entropy) in the columnar dimerized Heisenberg model~\cite{wang2022scaling}.
-As the Ref.\cite{liu2024measuring} shows, the behaviors of the disorder operator on the edge of a special surface criticality reflect the information containing the bulk (2+1) D $O(3)$ criticality and the gapless Luttinger liquid on the boundary.
+As the Ref.~\cite{liu2024measuring} shows, the behaviors of the disorder operator on the edge of a special surface criticality reflect the information containing the bulk (2+1) D $O(3)$ criticality and the gapless Luttinger liquid on the boundary.

 In addition to pointing out that LBW can be extended to non-Lorentz invariant situations, but the extra boundary effect needs to be avoided, importantly, we note that our approach for fitting and studying the EH ansatz is not limited to the LBW-EH discussed in this paper.
-It would be interesting to apply this method to other EH ansatz forms in the future.
+It would be interesting to apply the same scheme to other EH ansatz forms and to more general subregion geometries, which constitutes a natural next step toward a more complete and geometry-resolved characterization of entanglement Hamiltonians.
 The scheme opens an access to obtain the full information of EH.